A man is to suffice his salary rather than salary to suffice the man.

 Now press the Start tab.
 Click either on the Current Profile or Select images in the Getting Started section.

 In project session, Datamine files are variably devided into 2 categories: internal and external.
-If a file is added to a project, it is considered internal.
+If a file is added to the project, it is considered internal.
 Certain manipulations in Studio 3 require files to be added into the project before performing calculations or operations.
-Any datamine file, which is not added into the project is considered external.
+Any Datamine file which is not added into the project is considered external.
 Technically there is no difference between the files.
-One and the same file may be external for one project and internal for the other.
+One and the same file may be external for one project and internal for the other one.

 In this tutorial we will use the following types of Datamine files: